 What you see:

 Why aftercare matters: This is the CRITICAL phase.
-Proper moisture balance supports collagen production and skin regeneration.
-Too much moisture (over-application) or too little (letting it dry out) disrupts this process.
+Keeping skin properly moisturized (not too much, not too little) helps maintain comfort during this period.
+Too much moisture (over-application) or too little (letting it dry out) can make skin uncomfortable.

 Picking at peeling skin or scabs damages the newly forming tissue and can cause scarring or ink loss.